nais/doc/docs/persistence/postgres.md

 By default, seven backups will be kept.
 More info [here](https://cloud.google.com/sql/docs/postgres/backup-recovery/backups).

 The backups can be found in the [Google Cloud SQL instance](https://cloud.google.com/sql) dashboard.

+#### Point-in-time recovery
+Point-in-time recovery can be enabled by configuring this in the sql instance for your application spec.
+This feature allows you to recover your database to a specific point in time.

+!!! info
+    This feature is not enabled by default.
+When enabled the Postgres instance will be restarted.

+!!! warning
+    Use this feature with automatic storage increase enabled.

+See application spec reference [here](https://doc.nais.io/nais-application/application/#gcpsqlinstancespointintimerecovery) For further reading see [google Cloud SQL PIT recovery](https://cloud.google.com/sql/docs/postgres/backup-recovery/pitr)

 #### Disaster backup
 In case of catastrophic failure in GCP we are running a daily complete backup of the postgresql databases in GCP to an on-prem location.
 This backup currently runs at 5 am.
 This is in addition to the regular backups in GCP.